Sreerajsree9645/Sreerajsree9645/README.md

 - 👋 Hi, I’m @Sreerajsree9645
-- 👀 I’m interested in computers and new technologies
+- 👀 I’m interested in Programming and software development
-- 🌱 I’m currently learning Computer networking (CCNA, RHCE)
+- 🌱 I’m currently working as a Software developer
-- 💞️ I’m looking to collaborate on new techs
+- 💞️ I’m looking to collaborate on new techs and projects
 - 📫 How to reach me - email: sreerajsree9645@gmail.com

 <!---